 - Mr. Manning is the Chairman and a director of Sensient Technologies Corporation.
 In 2014, Sealed Air Corporation and all of its subsidiaries paid approximately \$270,809 to Sensient and its affiliates for colors and other products.
 Sealed Air sold Sensient and its affiliates products in an amount totaling approximately \$307,215 during 2014.
 These relationships are expected to continue at approximately the same levels during 2015.
 The fees paid to Sensient during each year have been substantially less than 2% of Sensient's consolidated gross revenues. - Mr. Lustig served as the President and Chief Executive Officer of Vendavo Inc. from August 2007 through October 2014.
 In 2012, Sealed Air Corporation and all of its subsidiaries paid approximately \$705,092 to Vendavo for software and services.
 In 2013, Sealed Air paid approximately \$162,827 to Vendavo for software and services.
 In February 2014, Vendavo entered into an agreement with Deloitte Consulting to act as a subcontractor to Deloitte in connection with Deloitte's professional services engagement with Sealed Air.
 This contract served to engage Vendavo's consultants to implement the SAP Price and Margin Management software modules for Sealed Air.
 In 2014, Sealed Air paid Deloitte Consulting approximately \$3,368,380 for such work.
-Shortly after Mr. Lustig's departure from Vendavo on October 30, 2014 the contract with Deloitte was cancelled and replaced with a direct agreement between Vendavo, directly or indirectly, during each of the years 2012, 2013 and 2014 have been less than 2% of Vendavo's consolidated gross revenues.
+Shortly after Mr. Lustig's departure from Vendavo on October 30, 2014 the contract with Deloitte was cancelled and replaced with a direct agreement between Vendavo and Sealed Air.
+Mr. Lustig was not involved in any way with this renegotiation.
+The fees paid to Vendavo, directly or indirectly, during each of the years 2012, 2013 and 2014 have been less than 2% of Vendavo's consolidated gross revenues.
 Mr. Lustig will remain an advisor to Vendavo from October 2014 through October 2015.
 In exchange for these advisory services Mr. Lustig will receive a modest stock option grant.